 The next step after you finish developing a prototype, it’s time to pitch the chatbot.

 Some of the things that can help you successfully pitch are:

 – A well-defined project roadmap that includes time and cost estimates

 – Good looking presentation with persuasive data and stats

 – Working prototype to show how chatbot will look and work

-Our team has pitched lots of chatbots, and we can help you to prepare for the presentation, assist you with materials and prototype.
+Our team has pitched many chatbots, and we can help you prepare for the presentation and assist you with materials and prototypes.
 So, if you need help with prototype or pitching, be sure to contact us.